jlacar/aoc-2023-kotlin/resources/Day07.md

     "SOLUTION".println()

     SolutionChecker(Day07.using(readInput("Day07")), "my puzzle input").apply {
-        checkAnswerForPartOneIs(251_216_224)
+        // confirmed answer from initial run, awarded a gold star checkAnswerForPartOneIs(251_216_224)
     }
 }

 ```
 These are the names I used to make the code tell a story consistent with the problem description:
-1. `CamelCards`
+1. `CamelCards` - the Name of the Game
-2. `plays`
+2. `plays` - a list of plays parsed from the puzzle input
-3. `totalWinnings`
+3. `totalWinnings` - self-explanatory
-3. `normalStrength`
+3. `normalStrength` - as opposed to a different set of rules for Part 2
-4. `rankedPlays`
+4. `rankedPlays` - the plays sorted and ranked accordingly to rules
-5. `hand` and `bid`
+5. `hand` and `bid` - as referred to in the puzzle description
+6. `correctAnswer` - to indicate submission that was award a gold star

-These strands were eventually woven into the cloth of the solution:
+These above names eventually were woven into the cloth of the solution:
-1. `totalWinnings`, which works on a list of `rankedPlays`
+1. `totalWinnings(rankedPlays)` - get the total winnings for the given ranked plays
-2. `SolutionChecker`, works with an `AoCSolution` which can give the answer to `part1()` of the puzzle
+2. `SolutionChecker`, works with an `AoCSolution` that provides the answer to `part1()` of the puzzle

-The rest of the story was built on the foundation that the Kotlin language and its standard library provides:
+The rest of the story is built on the foundation that the Kotlin language and its standard library provides:
-1. Extension functions to create expressive semantics like `plays.sortedWith()` and `comparedBy { it.normalStrength }`
+1. [Extension functions](https://kotlinlang.org/docs/extensions.html#extension-functions) to create fluent semantic constructs like `plays.sortedWith()` and `comparedBy { it.normalStrength }`
-2. Scope functions that help create small, context-containment areas like with `.apply { ... }`
+2. [Scope functions](https://kotlinlang.org/docs/scope-functions.html) that help create small, context-limiting areas as with `.apply { ... }`
-3. Implied context like the call to `checkAnswerForPartOneIs()` which has the implied receive of `SolutionChecker`
+3. Inferred context like the call to `checkAnswerForPartOneIs()` whose receiver is inferred by Kotlin to be the enclosing `SolutionChecker` object.
-4. Companion objects that allow you to write fluent code like `Day07.using(readInput("Day07"))`
+4. [Companion objects](https://kotlinlang.org/docs/object-declarations.html#companion-objects) that allow you to write fluent code like `Day07.using(readInput("Day07"))`
 5. Constructs like lambdas, `.mapIndexed {}`, and `.sum()` that allow you to write functional-style programs.

 This is what the output looks like: